return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_bsg_c.rst

 Description
 -----------

-This function allocates BSG_MBOX_SIZE (4KB) page size dma buffer and. returns the pointer to the buffer.
+This function allocates BSG_MBOX_SIZE (4KB) page size dma buffer and returns the pointer to the buffer.

 .. _`lpfc_bsg_dma_page_free`: